doctorcrawford/pizza-parlor/README.md

 Code: myPizza.cost();
 Expected Output: 12

-Test: "It should
+Test: "It should increase the price of the pizza for bigger pies"
 Code: myPizza.cost();
-Expected Output:
+Expected Output: 16

 Test: "It should
 Code: myPizza.cost();